facebookincubator/ForgeArmory/ttps/cloud/aws/iam/enumerate-iam/README.md

 - **extended_scan**: When set to true, the script will use the extended AWS APIs to enumerate permissions.
   Note that this will take longer but will provide more accurate results.
-- **cleanup**: When set to true, the script will uninstall the Python packages and clean up the enumerate-iam repository after execution.

 ## Pre-requisites